ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 This section provides information about ArduPilot Autopilot Hardware options.
 The list below is sorted by manufacturer and product name.

+.. note:: Not all of these autopilots have been directly tested by ArduPilot development team members and while firmware  is provided by ArduPilot, it does not constitute an endorsement by ArduPilot.
+However, most boards developed by ArduPilot Partners have been provided to the ArduPilot development team to aid in any possible support issues that might arise.

 Open hardware
 -------------